iqrfsdk/iot-starter-kit/install/PART2-GW.md

-# IoT Starter Kit - Part 2: Install your IQRF gateway
+# Part 2: Install your IQRF gateway

 **Install an operating system, IQRF Gateway Daemon and basic services on the UP board and make the IQRF Gateway from it.
 Read data from sensors and control relays from a Node-RED application.**